heleeha/digits/index.md

 First, [install Meteor](https://www.meteor.com/install).

-Second, go to [https://github.com/heleeha/digits](https://github.com/heleeha/digits), and download a copy of this private repo.
+Second, go to [https://github.com/heleeha/digits](https://github.com/heleeha/digits), and download a copy of this repo.

 Third, cd into app and install meteor